 Modelling Hub networking platform

-Modeling Hub focuses on connecting different types of modeling in process engineering.
-It is a network platform that has grown organically through interaction between different people of the Department of Chemical Sciences and the Bernal Institute.
+The Modelling HUB focuses on connecting different types of modelling in process engineering, catalysis and spectroscopy.
+It is a network platform that has grown organically through interaction between different members of the School of Natural Sciences and the Bernal Institute.

-Topics and projects can be identified to enable the connection between models of different time and length scales.
-For specific catalysis projects, we can for example start from ab initio calculations and reaction networks, up to the reactor scale by implementing (bottom-up modeling) and we also consider the opposite trajectory from measured experimental data to mathematical model construction (top-down).
+The common denominator of our research topics and projects is connecting experimental and modelling data.
+For example in the domain of catalysis, we aim to connect our kinetic models to different time and length scales; from ab initio calculations and reaction networks, up to the reactor scale (bottom-up modeling).
+However, we also consider the opposite trajectory from measured experimental data to mathematical model construction (top-down).

 Vivek is Bernal Chair Process Engineering, leads Multiphase Reactors and Process Intensification